mattwang44/Human-Motion-Analysis-MATLAB/README.md

 ### Week4: Curve Fitting
 1. Smoothen the data curve and display the **angular velocity** of lower body.
-2. Consider right foot only, compare the result from **analytic solution of angular acceleration** & **1st derivation of angular velocity**.
+2. Consider right foot only, compare the results of **analytic solution of angular acceleration** & **1st derivation of angular velocity**.
 3. Consider right thigh only, compare the angular velocity derive from 12 sequence of Euler angle.
 The one with **Gimbal** lock during motion can be easily detemined and then be avoided.
 <img src="/results/hw4_AngVel.jpg" width="280"><img src="/results/hw4_AngAcc.jpg" width="280"><img src="/results/hw4_12RotSeq.jpg" width="280">

-### Week5: Quaternions
+### Week5: Quaternions (Euler Parameters)
-1. Write the function "unwrapEP.m" to eliminate the discontinuity of Quaternions data .
+1. Write the function "unwrapEP.m" to eliminate the discontinuity of Quaternions data.
-2. Display the difference of Euler angle before and after **static calibration** of indivisual during motion.
+2. Compare angular velocity and angular acceleration determined by Euler angle and Quaternions(EP).
 <img src="/results/hw5_unwrapEP().jpg" width="280"><img src="/results/hw5_AngVel.jpg" width="280"><img src="/results/hw5_AngAcc.jpg" width="280">